-The Otolaryngology Department at Rutgers New Jersey Medical School accepts two residents per year.
-The 5-year training program in Otolaryngology consists of4 years of progressive training in Otolaryngology-Head and Neck Surgery, preceded by1 year of general surgery.
+The Otolaryngology Department at Rutgers New Jersey Medical School accepts three residents per year.
+The 5-year training program in Otolaryngology consists of 4 years of progressive training in Otolaryngology-Head and Neck Surgery, preceded by 1 year of general surgery.

 All residents do their general surgery training under the direction of the Otolaryngology Program Director and in collaboration with the Program Director for the Department of General Surgery.
 During the first year in general surgery, the interns rotate through various 1 month rotations that include other surgical services and a full 6 month otolaryngology block.
 While on the otolaryngology block, the residents assist in the operating room and play a pivotal role on the team.